 Step 6 - The 2 reactor chambers are held together at the top by the recirculation pump assembly.
-Check that the two O-rings are in position on the pipe unions then screw the pump assembly onto the two reactor chambers and tighten hand tighten the unions. (image 1).
+Check that the two O-rings are in position on the pipe unions then screw the pump assembly onto the two reactor chambers and tighten hand tighten the unions. (image 1)

-Step 7 - For this reactor you will need a Co2 bottle, 2 stage Co2 regulator and Co2 tubing.
-Connect the regulator to the bottle and Co2 hose from the regulator to the solenoid valve taking care that the flow is in the correct direction as indicated by the arrow.
+Step 7 - For this reactor you will need a CO2 bottle, 2 stage CO2 regulator and CO2 tubing.

+Connect the regulator to the bottle and CO2 hose from the regulator to the solenoid valve taking care that the flow is in the correct direction as indicated by the arrow.

-Connect a second CO2 hose from the other side of the solenoid to the Co2 connection of the float switch as shown in image 2, ensuring that a non-return value is fitted in line just before the reactor.
+Connect a second CO2 hose from the other side of the solenoid to the lid of the reactor as shown in image 2, ensuring that a non-return valve is fitted in line just before the reactor.